laminas/laminas-session/docs/book/save-handler.md

 There may be cases where you want to create a save handler.
 Creating a custom save handler is much like creating a custom PHP save handler, with minor differences.
-All zend-session-compatible save handlers *must* implement `Zend\Session\SaveHandler\SaveHandlerInterface`.
+All laminas-session-compatible save handlers *must* implement `Laminas\Session\SaveHandler\SaveHandlerInterface`.
 Additionally, if your save handler has configurable functionality, you will also need to create an options class.